-- 1. During the first year, maintain a 3.5 GPA in order to retain Fellowship and in years 2-5 maintain a 3.00 GPA to retain TA/RA employment. - Pass the written and oral qualifying examinations before the beginning of fourth year.
-International students should plan to advance to candidacy before the beginning of the 10th quarter to qualify for reduced NRT.
-Otherwise non-resident tuition will need to be paid by the student or PI on the next term until student advances to candidacy. - 3.
-Prepare an original written Dissertation proposal. - 4.
-Produce and submit a Dissertation by the end of your fifteenth quarter.
+- 1. Maintain a 3.0 GPA in order to retain fellowship and TA/GSR employment. - 2.
+Pass the written and oral qualifying examinations before the beginning of fourth year. - International students must advance to candidacy before the beginning of the 10th quarter to qualify for the Non-Resident Tuition waiver.
+If not advanced by this time, NRT is paid by the student or PI until student advances to candidacy. - 3.
+Prepare an original written dissertation proposal. - 4.
+Produce and submit a dissertation by the end of your fifteenth academic quarter.